How Much Does a Website Builder Cost? Total Cost of Ownership

 1. Domain and SSL Certificates

-• Domain Renewal: Domain renewals cost $10-20 annually after the first free year, often provided by the website builders.
-Premium domains, however, can reach $100-500/year, or more for desirable keywords.
+Domain renewals cost $10-$20 annually after the first free year, often provided by the website builders.
+Premium domains, however, can reach $100-$500/year, or more for desirable keywords.

-• SSL Certificates: SSL encrypts data between your website and visitors, protecting sensitive information and boosting trust.
+SSL encrypts data between your website and visitors, protecting sensitive information and boosting trust.
 They also improve search rankings.
-Costs range between
+Costs range between $0-$200 annually.

 2. Overage Charges